mariemueller-codes/FullStack-NanoDegree-Udacity/AnimalCards/README.md

 # animal-trading-cards
-Animal Trading Cards Project for Udacity's Web Nanodegree Programs.
+Animal Trading Cards Project for Udacity's Web Nanodegree Programs

 # General Info
 This is to demonstrate web development skills by recreating a web page from a design prototype.
 The prototype for this project is based on trading cards and a choosen animal.
 Customization of the card, image and text are encouraged.
 The following files are required for this project: